RF77/comfobox-mqtt/README.md

 Tried with Raspbian:
  * Install Mono: `sudo apt-get install mono-complete`
+ * If required, install zip/unzip: `sudo apt-get install zip unzip`
- * Copy ComfoBoxMqtt Files to your device
+ * Copy ComfoBoxMqtt Files from [ZIP File](https://github.com/RF77/comfobox-mqtt/releases) to your device and unzip
- * change baudrate and port in the config file `ComfoBoxMqttConsole.exe.config`
+ * if required, change baudrate and port in the config file `ComfoBoxMqttConsole.exe.config` (e.g. /dev/ttyUSB0)
+   * On my Raspberry only a baudraute of 38400 was working. -> Comfobox needs to be reconfigured with 38400 instead of 76800 and must be rebooted
  * call `mono ComfoBoxMqttConsole.exe`

 I know it's a short description.
 It will be extended on request.
 Just open an issue.